-Our goal it’s to build a Jewish Museum in Chelsea dedicated to the enjoyment, understanding the cultural heritage and history of the Jewish people in Chelsea.
+Our goal is to build the Chelsea Jewish Museum and Cultural Center dedicated to the enjoyment, understanding the cultural heritage and history of the Jewish people in Chelsea.
 Help us build it – please let us know if you are interested.

 During the first part of the twentieth century, between 1890 and 1910, Chelsea, Massachusetts was haven and home to more than 10,000 European Jewish immigrants.
 Teeming with Jewish life, culture, music, and business, Chelsea boasted more than a dozen synagogues.
 It’s no wonder Chelsea Jews claimed it “Yerushalyim d’America.”